Single Parents on Holiday shares their top tips on how to make it through a long-distance flight with children

 Although you may be eager to delve into fun activities from the minute you get off the plane, it is inevitable that your children (and yourself) will suffer from jet-lag after a long-haul flight which can turn them into little monsters.
 Give them some time to acclimatise first to avoid any tantrums that will ruin your fun day out.

 While you may be distracted pouring all of your efforts into project managing your offspring on board, don’t forget to look after your own well-being and comfort.
 Take care of yourself and the rest will take care of itself.
-Remember to pack your passport and give yourself plenty of time to get to the airport.
+Remember to pack your passport and give yourself plenty of time to get to the airport and your single parent holiday will start off relaxed and stress-free.

 Other related posts: